 Sebastian Vettel wins 2012 F1 World Championship

-Sebastian Vettel talking to the world's
+Sebastian Vettel talking to the world's press about his victory |

 It was an extremely exciting and competitive race, however Lewis Hamilton did not finish the race as he crashed out towards the end.
 There were 5 car retirements in all and there had been lots of skidding and small mistakes thanks to the wet weather.